Hands on: Sennheiser CX Sport wireless earphones review

 Early verdict

-Sennheiser's CX Sports are all about that bass – which is perfect if you're looking for a pair of headphones that will bolster your running performance.
+Sennheiser's CX Sports are all about that bass – which could be perfect if you're looking for a pair of headphones that will bolster your running performance.

 That's not to say they aren't well balanced; the CX Sports provide impressive audio quality across the board, and we were equally impressed by the clarity they provide to treble frequencies.

-Saying that, we're not sure that they beat the Optoma NuForce BE Sport 4s, particularly in terms of value for money – still, they are an attractive, well balanced pair of headphones, and well-suited to those after a touch of bass in their workouts.
+Saying that, we're not sure that they will beat the Optoma NuForce BE Sport 4s when we come to do a full review, particularly in terms of value for money – still, they are an attractive, well balanced pair of headphones, and well-suited to those after a touch of bass in their workouts.

+We're hoping for more time with the CX Sports for a full review, and we will be able to give a final verdict once we spend more time testing them.

 Image credits: TechRadar